aiven/aiven-docs/docs/tools/aiven-console.md

 title: Aiven Console overview
 ---

-The [Aiven Console](https://console.aiven.io) gives you access to create and manage Aiven services, update your user profile, manage settings across organizations and projects, set up billing groups, view invoices, and more.
-This article provides an overview of the main areas in the
+In the [Aiven Console](https://console.aiven.io) you can create and manage Aiven services, update your user profile, manage settings across organizations and projects, set up billing groups, view invoices, and more.
-console:

--   User profile
--   Organization and organizational unit settings
--   Projects and services
--   Billing groups

 ## User profile

-To view your personal information, authentication settings, and organizations you belong to, click the **User information** profile icon in the top right.
+To view your personal information, authentication settings, and organizations you belong to, click the label **User information** profile icon in the top right.
 The user profile is also the place where you can enable
 [feature previews](/docs/platform/howto/feature-preview) to test upcoming features and get referral links.